 Each year, the Compensation Committee grants long-term equity incentive awards based on the prior year's relative performance of the Company to the Peer Group and generally applies a three-year cliff vesting to such awards for retention purposes.
 Because the equity grants are determined annually based on the Company's actual performance for the year for which the compensation is being paid, the Compensation Committee does not feel it is appropriate to consider past awards and adjust compensation (including long-term equity awards).
-Likewise, the Committee has a practice that it does not compensate employees with additional amounts of pay if the value of prior grants of long-term equity awards is lower than valued at the time of the grant, thus the Committee does not re-price equity awards or pay cash buy outs for equity awards that are not "in the money."
-In this way, the Committee believes that the actual performance of the Company directly affects the employee's compensation actually received from the equity award.
-The Committee's philosophy in this regard is the same with the use of Performance Units, including the fact that such awards are intentionally designed such that the payout varies between 0% to 200% of the number of shares initially awarded.
+Likewise, the Committee has a practice that it does not compensate employees with additional amounts of pay if the value of prior grants of Long-term equity awards is lower than valued at the time of the grant, thus the Committee does not reprice equity awards or pay cash buy outs for equity awards that are not "in the money."
+In this way, the Committee believes that the actual performance of the Same with the use of Performance Units, including the fact that such awards are intentionally designed such that the payout varies between 0% to 200% of the number of shares initially awarded.